DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 7. Transform Your Map Data
 8. Edit and Host Leaflet Code on GitHub
 9. Detect Lies and Reduce Bias
-10. Explore Leaflet Map Code Templates
+10. Try Advanced Map Templates
 11. Tell and Show Your Data Story
 12. Embed on the Web